jekil/awesome-hacking/_pages/index.rst

 --------

 - `Miteru <https://github.com/ninoseki/miteru>`_ - An experimental phishing kit detection tool.
+- `PhishDetect <https://github.com/phishdetect/phishdetect>`_ - A library and a platform to detect potential phishing pages.
+It attempts doing so by identifying suspicious and malicious properties both in the domain names and URL provided, as well as in the HTML content of the page opened.
 - `StreamingPhish <https://github.com/wesleyraptor/streamingphish>`_ - Python-based utility that uses supervised machine learning to detect phishing domains from the Certificate Transparency log network.

 Privacy